 Due to the unique characteristics of cloud computing, which contrast with traditional on-premises data centers, healthcare organizations need to rethink how to achieve IT governance.
 Healthcare organizations must implement and maintain a governance lifecycle to plan, define, implement, and monitor governance.
 They must consider how to manage a shared responsibility model and a multi-tenant environment.
 Furthermore, although a healthcare organization may have a cloud-first strategy, they will initially operate in a hybrid cloud environment.
 Effective IT governance in healthcare ensures that technology investments align with organizational goals, resources are allocated efficiently, and decision-making processes are transparent and accountable.
 This includes establishing policies, procedures, and standards for IT systems and personnel.

 Cloud-based architectures and business operations are more diverse and complex than traditional on-premises data center architectures, so relying on the same policies and tools used for on-premises data center environments will not ensure success in the cloud.
-Cloud governance is a collection of strategies and standards for healthcare organizations based on risk and standard frameworks.
+Cloud governance is a collection of strategies and standards for healthcare organizations based on risk and standards frameworks.
 According to the Information Systems Audit and Control Association (ISACA), governance in cloud environments helps realize the benefits of using cloud computing services while minimizing risks, optimizing investments, and ensuring compliance with legal regulatory requirements.

 -